VerifyTests/Verify/docs/mdsource/compared-to-approvaltests.source.md

 ## Migrating from ApprovalTests

-This is a work-in-progress, feel free to contribute more information via a Pull Request.
+This is a work-in-progress, to contribute more information submit a Pull Request.

   * Choose an [approach to snapshot management](/#snapshot-management).
   * Remove all ApprovalTests* NuGets.